 The DWL1 architectural light fitting is a wall light for the lounge area.
 This feature consists of three mandrel bent and welded tubes which were polished and then electroplated in a brushed dark brass finish.
 An eye turning feature is the laser cut and rolled decorative mesh placed in front of the three E27 LED lamps.
 Four of these fittings were supplied for the room.

-This feature was delivered and assembled on site in several pieces due to its size and the delicate nature of the material and finish.
-During installation, each feature needed to be winched up and manoeuvred around to avoid the sprinkler systems which were situated in the middle of each feature.
-In total to install all nine features, it took one Aglo Engineer, three separate trips to Sydney over a period of 6 months, with the help of local Electricians R.W.Palmer.
+This feature was delivered and assembled on-site in several pieces due to its size and the delicate nature of the material and finish.
+During installation, each feature needed to be winched up and maneuvered around to avoid the sprinkler systems which were situated in the middle of each feature.
+In total to install all nine features, it took one Aglo Engineer, three separate trips to Sydney over 6 months, with the help of local Electricians R.W.Palmer.